ceccocats/tkDNN/README.md

 tk::dnn::Network *net = tk::dnn::darknetParser("yolov4.cfg", "yolov4/layers", "coco.names");
 net->print();
 ```
-All models from darknet are now parsed directly from cfg, you still need to export the weights with the descripted tools in the previus section.
+All models from darknet are now parsed directly from cfg, you still need to export the weights with the described tools in the previous section.
 <details>
   <summary>Supported layers</summary>
   convolutional